 If you’ve been looking for ways to reduce the costs of insurance, you may have come across “self-funded” insurance options.
 But what are they, and how do they differ from the traditional insurance model?
-Are self-funded benefits for employers the future?
 Explore a more proactive approach to managing the costs of employee benefits.

 In a self-funded model, employers assume the financial risk associated with offering health benefits.
 Rather than paying a set premium to an insurance carrier, self-funded models pay claims, often from a special trust, as they occur.